AngelicaGuimaraes/P4_magnolia_tree_blog/README.md

 ## Features

-Mdash consists of two main features for Mentors:
+Magnolia Tree Blog consists of two main features for Users:

-Add information regarding a student
-Add information regarding a session with a student
+Create an account so they can have full access as a site user Add, delete and update their own content on the site

-Course administrators main features are:
+Site Admins main features are:

-Add a mentor
-Add a student
-Pair a mentor and a student
-Take part of information from mentors
+Publish posts and comments made by Users
+Delete anyone's content at any time

 ### Existing Features